rafgraph/react-router-hash-link/README.md

 This is a solution to [React Router's issue of not scrolling to `#hash-fragments`](https://github.com/reactjs/react-router/issues/394#issuecomment-220221604) when using the `<Link>` component to navigate.

-When you click on a link created with `react-router-hash-link` it will scroll to the element on the page with with the `id` that matches the `#hash-fragment` in the link.
+When you click on a link created with `react-router-hash-link` it will scroll to the element on the page with the `id` that matches the `#hash-fragment` in the link.
 This will also work for elements that are created after an asynchronous data load.
 Note that you must use React Router's `BrowserRouter` for this to work.

 ```shell
 $ npm install --save react-router-hash-link